paigeweber13/multi-part-print-cost/README.md

 [here](https://github.com/prusa3d/PrusaSlicer).
 No modifications to the slic3r
 source code were made before redistributing.

+## Justification
+There are many interesting things that can be 3d-printed but require more parts than can fit on a single build plate.
+One example is [ericthepoolboy's scale model of a Toyota 4-cylinder engine](https://www.thingiverse.com/thing:644933).
+It can be very useful to have a good estimate of how much this project would cost (in both time and money) before beginning it.
+Enter this program.

 # Getting Started
 The easiest way to run multi-part-print-cost is to download a [release](https://github.com/rileyweber13/muli-part-print-cost/releases),